|Helluva backdrop for the new Holmes – Lucy Liu and Jonny Lee Miller. Pics: BSkyB|

 After the kerfuffle over this US update supposedly ripping-off the BBC’s Sherlock – complete with the latter’s creator Steven Moffat ‘annoyed’ by the cheek of it – here at last is Holmes in modern New York.
 Let battle commence.

-CBS, the twist being that he is recovering from his drug addiction in New York at the insistence of his father, who also lands him with a 'sober companion', Dr Joan Watson, to keep him on the straight and narrow.
+Jonny Lee Miller is, of course, the consulting detective in this new version from CBS, the twist being that he is recovering from his drug addiction in New York at the insistence of his father, who also lands him with a ‘sober companion’, Dr Joan Watson, to keep him on the straight and narrow.

 Sherlock’s ‘helper monkey’